Learning to Fly: A Bird’s-Eye View of the Pioneer Valley

 Ready For Takeoff!

 The sky was a shade lighter than sapphire with hardly a cloud in sight.
-It was the perfect day for a scenic flight.
+It was the perfect day for flying.
 The heat created just a touch of turbulence that left me with a hint of nausea.
 But other than that, a great flight lesson.

 “What we look for are any dents or scratches that would indicate that the plane has been damaged.
 If there is evidence on the outside, it’s linked to the inside,” he said.